bookofproofs/bookofproofs.github.io/_sources/history/19th-century/threlfall.md

 * We should note in passing the considerable age difference between the two with Threlfall being twenty years older than his friend and student.
 * Threlfall's topology course, attended by Seifert as a student, became the basis of their famous book Lehrbuch der Topologie Ⓣ(Textbook of Topology) (1934).
 * Threlfall was appointed as an assistant in the Institute of Engineering Mechanics of the Technical University of Dresden in 1929.
-* In January 1930 Seifert moved into the spacious house in Nordstrasse where Threlfall was still living with his mother and two uncles.
 * Frankfurt had been severely affected by the anti-Jewish legislation brought in by the Nazis (this was one of the reasons that Siegel left) and when Threlfall arrived there were several leading mathematicians, such as Paul Epstein, Ernst Hellinger and Max Dehn, who were still in Frankfurt but not allowed to teach.
 * Let us now look at some of Threlfall's publications.
 * Much of Threlfall's best-known work was done in collaboration with Herbert Seifert.